BCG-X-Official/fluxus/README.rst

 - **Ease of Use**: *fluxus* provides a functional API that abstracts away the complexities of data processing, making it accessible to developers of all levels.
-  More experienced users can also leverage the advanced features of its underlying object-oriented implementation for customisation and optimisation (see `Advanced Features <#>`_ for more details).
+  More experienced users can also leverage the advanced features of its underlying object-oriented implementation for additional customisation and versatility (see `Advanced Features <#>`_ for more details).

 Concurrent Processing in *fluxus*
 ---------------------------------